ArcanaFramework/frametree/docs/source/pipelines.rst

 By default, pipelines will iterate all "leaf rows" of the data tree (e.g. ``session`` for datasets in the :class:`.Clinical` space).
-However, pipelines can be run at any row row_frequency of the dataset (see :ref:`axes`), e.g. per subject, per timepoint, or on the dataset as a whole (to create single templates/statistics).
+However, pipelines can be run at any row row_frequency of the dataset (see :ref:`axes`), e.g. per subject, per visit, or on the dataset as a whole (to create single templates/statistics).

 Pipeline outputs must be connected to sinks of the same row row_frequency.
 However, inputs can be drawn from columns of any row row_frequency.
 In this case,